announcement

 CHD3

 Below is a summary for the CHD3 gene observed in research publications.
 This is not meant to take the place of medical advice.
-Click HERE for the full gene guide, which includes more information, such as chance of having another child with this condition, or specialists to consider for people with this condition.

-What is CHD3 -related syndrome?
+What is CHD3-related syndrome?

 Key Role